-- A student is not entitled to the higher rate of loan, but parents are not expected to make a contribution towards the living costs of their student children.
-In 2019-20, this figure was household income between £25,001- £45,875 - A student is in neither a. or b. above but was from another underrepresented group.
+- Students who are entitled to the higher rate of student loan.
+In 2020-21, this figure was household income below £25,000, but it is the responsibility of providers to ensure they use the correct figures as advised by the Student Loans Company which may change from time to time. - Students from other underrepresented groups.
+Only include students in this category when: - The household income is unknown and you cannot make estimates - A student is not entitled to the higher rate of loan, but parents are not expected to make a contribution towards the living costs of their student children.
+In 2020-21, this figure was household income between £25,001- £42,875, but it is the responsibility of providers to ensure they use the correct figures as advised by the Student Loans Company, which may change from time to time. - A student is in neither a. or b. above but was from another underrepresented group.